Study Cycles

 In this case, graduates are not re-examined on the subjects they have already been examined through their classification process or if these subjects correspond to the curriculum subjects of the new department.

-According to the law 4763/2020 for the graduates of Vocational Training Institutions (IEK) as well as of ‘’Post Secondary Year-Apprenticeship Class’’, after their successful completion of the exams for the accreditation of initial vocational training and the acquisition of a vocational training specialization Diploma of Level 5, according to the European qualification framework, and at the same time hold a Lykeio Graduation Certificate, have the possibility to apply for admission to university departments, related to their vocational training specialization, after succeeding in classification exams, organized by the Greek HEIs.
+According to the l.
+4763/2020 for the graduates of Higher Vocational Training Schools (SAEK) as well as of ‘’Post Secondary Year-Apprenticeship Class’’, after their successful completion of the exams for the accreditation of initial vocational training and the acquisition of a vocational training specialization Diploma of Level 5, according to the European qualification framework, and at the same time hold a Lykeio Graduation Certificate, can apply for admission to university departments, related to their vocational training specialisation, after succeeding in classification exams, organised by the Greek HEIs.

 Curriculum